reduanmasud/helper-firefox-extension/README.md

 ### 🚀 Getting Started

-After installation, you'll see the ScriptForge Inspector icon in your Firefox toolbar.
+After installation, you'll see the QA Tools icon in your Firefox toolbar.
 Click it to open the sidebar interface.

 ### 📝 Scripts Tab